hanshuebner/symbolics-keyboard/teensy-firmware/README.txt

 right side of the space bar to be cursor keys.
 This mode is called f_mode.

-The "Local" key is used as a modifier key to trigger functions in the converter firmware.
-The following functions are implemented:
+The "Local" key is mapped as "Command" or "Windows" key.

-Local-B boots the AVR into the boot loader so that it can be reprogrammed through USB by the host.
+Local+Abort boots the AVR into the boot loader so that it can be reprogrammed through USB by the host.

-Local-V sends the Subversion revision number of this file to the host.

 Mapping of the symbolics key number to an USB key number is done through the mapping table defined in the file keymap.inc.
 There are